praveenaiiisc/Image_Captioning/README.md

 * **Beam Search**.
 This is where you don't let your Decoder be lazy and simply choose the words with the _best_ score at each decode-step.
 Beam Search is useful for any language modeling problem because it finds the most optimal sequence.

-# Overview

-In this section, I will present an overview of this model.
-If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning#implementation) section or the commented code.

 ### Encoder

-The Encoder **encodes the input image with 3 color channels into a smaller image with "learned" channels**.
+- The Encoder **encodes the input image with 3 color channels into a smaller image with "learned" channels**.
 This smaller encoded image is a summary representation of all that's useful in the original image.
 Since we want to encode images, we use Convolutional Neural Networks (CNNs).
 We don't need to train an encoder from scratch.
 Why?
 Because there are already CNNs trained to represent images.

-For years, people have been building models that are extraordinarily good at classifying an image into one of a thousand categories.
+- For years, people have been building models that are extraordinarily good at classifying an image into one of a thousand categories.
 It stands to reason that these models capture the essence of an image very well.

-I have chosen to use the **101 layered Residual Network trained on the ImageNet classification task**, already available in PyTorch.
+- I have chosen to use the **101 layered Residual Network trained on the ImageNet classification task**, already available in PyTorch.
 As stated earlier, this is an example of Transfer Learning.
 You have the option of fine-tuning it to improve performance.

 ![ResNet Encoder](./img/encoder.png)

-These models progressively create smaller and smaller representations of the original image, and each subsequent representation is more "learned", with a greater number of channels.
+- These models progressively create smaller and smaller representations of the original image, and each subsequent representation is more "learned", with a greater number of channels.
 The final encoding produced by our ResNet-101 encoder has a size of 14x14 with 2048 channels, i.e., a `2048, 14, 14` size tensor.

-I encourage you to experiment with other pre-trained architectures.
+- I encourage you to experiment with other pre-trained architectures.
 The paper uses a VGGnet, also pretrained on ImageNet, but without fine-tuning.
 Either way, modifications are necessary.
 Since the last layer or two of these models are linear layers coupled with softmax activation for classification, we strip them away.

-### Decoder
+### Decoder (Main diffrence between both projects)

-The Decoder's job is to **look at the encoded image and generate a caption word by word**.

-Since it's generating a sequence, it would need to be a Recurrent Neural Network (RNN).
-We will use an LSTM.
+- The Decoder's job is to **look at the encoded image and generate a caption word by word**.Since it's generating a sequence, it would need to be a **Recurrent Neural Network (RNN).
+We will use an LSTM**.

-In a typical setting without Attention, you could simply average the encoded image across all pixels.
+- **In a typical setting without Attention**, you could simply average the encoded image across all pixels.
 You could then feed this, with or without a linear transformation, into the Decoder as its first hidden state and generate the caption.
 Each predicted word is used to generate the next word.

 ![Decoder without Attention](./img/decoder_no_att.png)

-In a setting _with_ Attention, we want the Decoder to be able to **look at different parts of the image at different points in the sequence**.
+- **In a setting _with_ Attention**, we want the Decoder to be able to **look at different parts of the image at different points in the sequence**.
 For example, while generating the word `football` in `a man holds a football`, the Decoder would know to focus on – you guessed it – the football!

 ![Decoding with Attention](./img/decoder_att.png)

-Instead of the simple average, we use the _weighted_ average across all pixels, with the weights of the important pixels being greater.
+- **Instead of the simple average, we use the _weighted_ average across all pixels**, with the weights of the important pixels being greater.
 This weighted representation of the image can be concatenated with the previously generated word at each step to generate the next word.

 ### Attention

-The Attention network **computes these weights**.

-Intuitively, how would you estimate the importance of a certain part of an image?
+- The Attention network **computes these weights**.Intuitively, how would you estimate the importance of a certain part of an image?
 You would need to be aware of the sequence you have generated _so far_, so you can look at the image and decide what needs describing next.
-For example, after you mention `a man`, it is logical to declare that he is `holding a football`.

-This is exactly what the Attention mechanism does – it considers the sequence generated thus far, and _attends_ to the part of the image that needs describing next.
+For example, after you mention `a man`, it is logical to declare that he is `holding a football`.This is exactly what the Attention mechanism does – it considers the sequence generated thus far, and _attends_ to the part of the image that needs describing next.

 ![Attention](./img/att.png)